Inxiske/InDoc-CLI/README.md

 - [ ] Export configurations to JSON/YAML for team synchronization.

 ## 🤝 Contributing
 InDoc-CLI is built on the principle of engineering efficiency.
-Contributions are welcome—whether by submitting issues, proposing features, or refining the core engine.
+Contributions are welcome. whether by submitting issues, proposing features, or refining the core engine.
 Let's build the future of automated documentation together.

 ##  Usage